nycmeshnet/docs/content/installs/cpe/index.md

 Members can buy their own cpe on Amazon etc. We can swap it with a preconfigured one on site to save time.

+The following is a detailed explanation.
+Please go to [hardware/config](/hardware/config/#lbe-client) for much easier instructions.

 ## Configuring supernode1 CPEs

 Line of sight to 375 Pearl St. Manhattan